Nia-389/fieldnote-demo/README.md

 Fieldnote is released under the **MIT License**.

-Copyright © 2026 Estefanía Tamayo Pineda.
+Copyright © 2026 Estefania Tamayo Pineda.

 See the [`LICENSE`](LICENSE) file for details.